stefanhts/stheller-jekyll/_posts/2020-3-4-i-can-count-to-ten.md

 This is what the input data look like in their raw form before we transform them into something more useful for our purposes.
 <p/>
-Before we can do anything of any significance, we have to import all the libraries that will carry us on our shoulders during this whirlwind of a journey.
+Before we can do anything of any significance, we have to import all the libraries that will carry us on their shoulders during this whirlwind of a journey.
 ```python
 import tensorflow
 from keras.models import Sequential